-Owning a home comes with plenty of responsibilities, both inside and outside.
-Homeowners are constantly tested by the time and energy it takes to stay ahead of it all, and landscape maintenance is no exception.
+Homeowners are constantly tested by the time and energy it takes to stay ahead of owning a home, and landscape maintenance is no exception.

 A sprinkler system simplifies watering and soil moisture management.
-Most homes nowadays have sprinkler systems installed, and if that system is functioning properly it can be easy to forget it’s there.
-However, the moment something breaks, the convenience of automated watering is lost and now you’re stuck with a frustrating sprinkler system problem.
+Most homes nowadays have sprinkler systems already installed, and if that system is functioning properly it can be easy to forget it’s there.
+However, the moment something breaks, the convenience of automated watering is lost and now you’re stuck with a frustrating problem with your irrigation system.

 One issue that can occur is the system skipping a zone.
 Unless you monitor your system’s performance on a regular basis, a skipped zone can be easy to miss.
-So, what could cause your sprinkler system to skip a zone?
-There are a few possible reasons:
+There are a few possible reasons this problem is occurring:

 - Leaks: a loose connection or break in the supply line will prevent water from reaching the heads.

-- Controller issues: a malfunction in the controller or wiring issue can be the cause.
+- Controller issues: a malfunction in the controller or wiring issue can also be the cause.

 - Valve issues: various problems can arise with zone valves that will impact a zone’s water supply.